Bovine somatotropin: Banning

 rBST has not been allowed since at least 2000 on the market in Canada, or since 1990 in the European Union (EU).
-Australia, New Zealand, Japan, Israel, and Argentina have also banned the use of rBST.
+Australia, New Zealand, Japan, and Argentina have also banned the use of rBST.

 The FDA, World Health Organization, and National Institutes of Health have independently stated that dairy products and meat from rBST-treated cows are safe for human consumption.

 An EU report on the animal welfare effects of rBST states that its use often results in "severe and unnecessary pain, suffering and distress" for cows, and is "associated with serious mastitis, foot disorders and some reproductive problems".

 History

 In 1937, the administration of BST was shown to increase the milk yield in lactating cows by preventing mammary cell death in dairy cattle.

 Until the 1980s, use of the compound was very limited in agriculture as the sole source of the hormone was from bovine carcasses.
 During this time, the knowledge of the structure and function of the hormone increased.

 With the advent of biotechnology, one of the pioneering biotech companies, Genentech, in 1981 succeeded in cloning and patenting the gene for BST.
 Monsanto had been working along the same lines and struck a deal with Genentech in 1979 to license Genentech's patents and collaborate on development of a recombinant version of BST – a process on which Monsanto would invest $300 million.
 The two companies used genetic engineering to clone the BST gene into E. coli.
 The bacteria are grown in bioreactors, then broken up and separated from the rBST, which is purified to produce the injectable hormone.
 They published their first field trial results in 1981.